eclipse/mosaic.website/content/tutorials/tiergarten_communication/_index.md

 Afterwards, in the log directory of `Eclipse MOSAIC` a new folder should be created containing all log files of the simulation run.
 Within, the sub-folder `apps` contains the log files for each simulation unit and its application.
-For example, for the vehicles we end up with two log files: `EventSendingApp.log` and `EventProcessingApp.log`.
+For example, for the normal vehicles we end up with three log files: `MessageReceivingApp.log`, `EventSendingApp.log` and `EventProcessingApp.log`.

 This following snippet shows the receiving of the V2X messages that were sent by the RSU: